meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 - Overcome certain obstacels?
 - Learned something
 - Refined some skills
-- Actualized some of your poten
+- Actualized some of your potential
+- And thus have faith in your future?